-Each class from Year 1 to Year 6 elects a representative to serve on the School Council.
-Additionally, the Head Boy and Head Girl and the Headteacher, serve on the Council, making a total of 15 members.
+Each class from years 1 to 6 elects a representative to serve on the school council.
+Additionally, the head boy and girl, alongside Mr Catling, Mrs Howell and the headteacher, serve on the school council making a total of 21 members.

 The School Council’s Impact

 Last term, the School Council’s main focus was improving lunchtimes.
 As a result of the Council’s work the following provisions have now been introduced with the hope of making lunchtimes more enjoyable:

 – Extra lunch clubs have been introduced, some of which are now run by the children themselves.

 – Additional resources have been purchased, including outdoor games and an extension of the well loved ‘trim trail’.

 – Adults have been further trained to run organised games for the children.

 – A new lunchtime timetable has been introduced.

 – A lunchtime disco, known as Funky Friday, has been introduced.